menezes97/To-Do-List/README.md

 # To-Do-List
- Project created on the rocketseat course
+ Project created on the Rocketseat course

- Project with the Spring ecosystem (Spring MVC, Spring JPA, Spring Boot) H2 Database
+ Project with the Spring ecosystem (Spring MVC, Spring JPA, Spring Boot)

+ H2 Database

  With deploy in Render